 Awardees will receive an award of $20,000, plus registration fees (excluding nonresident tuition).
 Applicants must be nominated by the department.
 To apply for nomination, students must go to the Award Application for Continuing Graduate Students.
 The departmental deadline to submit the Graduate Research Mentorship application is in early February.

 Graduate Summer Research Mentorship Program

 Designed to provide financial support for doctoral students during the summer months.
-Awardees receive a $6,000 stipend.
+Awardees receive a $6,000 award.
 The program offers students the opportunity to work closely with a faculty mentor on developing a paper for presentation at an academic conference and/or for publication.
 It is expected that the faculty mentor will be in frequent contact with the awardee during the summer and committed to working closely with the student.

 Participants are expected to complete a draft of a paper (either single-authored by the student or co-authored with the faculty mentor) by the end of the summer.
 This paper should be submitted for presentation at a professional conference and/or for publication sometime during the following academic year.

 The program is open to doctoral students who – by the program’s start – will have completed at least one year of graduate study but no more than three years of UCLA doctoral study.
 Students who have advanced to candidacy are not eligible.
 Applicants must be U.S. citizens, permanent residents, or international or registered California AB540.